TiagoFlorentino/book-task/documentation/campaign.md

 ### POST - /add_campaign

-Description: Rent a book from the library (if available)
+Description: Add a new campaign to the library

 ```json
 {